Lower Heyford & Caulcott

 I also coordinate the village allotments and I look after the village website.

 I moved to Lower Heyford in 2018 with my wife, Rachel, and our two young daughters, Abby and Isla, both of whom attend Heyford Park Free School.
-We were active members in our previous village of Stratton Audley and I have joined the Parish Council to represent perspectives of younger families and to assist in the organisation of events and schemes that foster a strong community spirit.
+I joined the Parish Council to represent perspectives of younger families and to assist in the organisation of events and schemes that foster a strong community spirit.
+I assumed the role of LHPC Chair in September 2020

-Rachel runs her own Event Management company and I work for the Ministry of Defence in a variety of locations.
+Rachel works as a director of an events management company and I am a serving member of the Armed Forces.
 While the children like to dance, Rachel and I enjoy football and skiing.

 Address: Mill Lane Cottage, Mill Lane, Lower Heyford, OX25 5PG